AUTH-MINT/LongSeq/README.md

 Detailed Results per datasets, including Precision, Recall and F1-score for each class, can be found in the [Results.md](https://github.com/AUTH-MINT/LongSeq/blob/main/Results.md).

 # Citation
-The accompanying paper has been accepted and is set to appear in IFIP International Conference on Artificial Intelligence Applications and Innovations 2021.
+The accompanying paper has been published in IFIP International Conference on Artificial Intelligence Applications and Innovations 2021.
+If you find our work interesting or use our work, please cite using the following:

 ```
 @inproceedings{stylianou2021improved,